codecrafters-io/build-your-own-redis/stage_descriptions/aof-persistence-11-oc8.md

 $ ./your_program.sh
 ```

-On startup, your program should read the manifest, replay the incremental file, and restore keys from the replayed commands.
+On startup, your program should read the manifest, replay the append-only file, and restore keys from the replayed commands.

 The tester will then send `GET` commands for the keys that were set, and expect the values to be loaded from the replayed commands.